adam-poulton/slashdiablo-maphack/tools/captures/README.md

     python tools/captures/curate.py <capture.txt> [more captures...]

-Writes `BHTests/fixtures/filter-cases.txt` and
+Writes `BHTests/fixtures/filter-cases.txt`, `parse-cases.txt` and
-`BHTests/fixtures/parse-cases.txt`.
-Both are read by the tests through `CaptureFormat`, the same code the game writes them with.
+`tables.txt`.
+All three are read by the tests through `CaptureFormat`, the same code the game writes them with.

+`tables.txt` holds the rows of the game's own tables that reading a packet depends on: how wide each stat is written, and the attributes of the item codes the cases mention.
+A packet says as little as it can, and without these there is no way to know where one field ends and the next begins, so a capture carries them and the fixtures keep the ones something refers to.

 A capture is mostly repetition, and curation keeps what carries information: the first of every packet, item, outcome and area, everything long enough to hold a